fbpx

 Imagine a customer’s journey: they might see your ad on a search page, later click on a display ad, and finally convert after clicking on a remarketing ad.

-Attribution helps you understand which of these touchpoints played the most significant role in securing that conversion.
+By measuring marketing attribution, you understand which of these touchpoints played the most significant role in securing that conversion.

 For example, let’s say you’re running a campaign for your new line of eco-friendly water bottles.

-A potential customer might first see your ad while searching for “sustainable drinkware,” then encounter a display ad on their favorite blog, and finally make a purchase after seeing a remarketing ad on social media.
+A potential customer might first see your ad while searching for “sustainable drinkware,” then encounter a display ad on their favorite blog, and finally make a purchase after seeing a remarketing campaign on social media.

 Attribution allows you to see how each of these interactions contributed to the final sale.